 This fifth entry in the Consignment Shop Mystery series is a direct continuation of the previous novella, Dead Man Walker.
 It isn’t necessary to read Dead Man Walker to enjoy the present story, but the novella will fill in some background about the suspects and, as an added bonus, is narrated by Boone himself.

-Demise in Denim is the fifth book in the Consignment Shop Mystery series.
-The book, available in paperback, is available today (April 7, 2015).
+Demise in Denim, available in paperback, is available today (April 7, 2015).
 It’s a real hoot, as is the series, which will likely to appeal to fans of Janet Evanovich’s Stephanie Plum series.